emptymalei/deep-learning/dl/energy-based-models/ebm.diffusion.md

 This simulates an information diffusion process.
 The information in the original data is gradually smeared.

-If the chosen diffusion process is revertible, the reverse process of it can be modeled by a similar Markov process
+If the chosen diffusion process is reversible, the reverse process of it can be modeled by a similar Markov process

 $$
 p_\theta (\mathbf x^0, \mathbf x^1, \mathbf x^2, \mathbf x^3, \mathbf x^4, \mathbf x^5) = p_\theta (\mathbf x^0 \vert \mathbf x^1) p_\theta (\mathbf x^1 \vert \mathbf x^2)